mvanthoor/rustic-book/src/progress/playing_strength.md

 different results.

 Reading the table works like this: Rustic Alpha 1 is the baseline version.
-On top of that, the transposition table is added, and tested (+105 Elo), and TT Move ordering is added after that, with an improvement of +65 Elo.
-The result is Rustic Alpha 2.
+On top of that, the transposition table is added, using only hash cuts (+40 Elo).
+Then TT Move ordering is added after that, on top of the TT hash cuts, with a further improvement of +112 Elo.
+That version of the engine turned into  Rustic Alpha 2.
 This version is tested by CCRL, to have a rating of 1815 Elo.
 The "Test" column shows the rating obtained in my own testing procedure.